Ask FundThrough

 What Is Invoice Factoring?

-Invoice factoring is a form of financing where a business owner sells outstanding invoices to a factoring company for fast access to funds.
+If you’re asking yourself, what is invoice factoring?, know that it’s a form of financing where a business owner sells outstanding invoices to a factoring company for fast access to funds.
 The business owner receives cash for the invoice amount, usually less any fees, ahead of the payment terms.
 The business owner’s customer, who is responsible for paying the invoice, instead pays the invoice amount to the factoring company according to the original payment terms.

 Invoice factoring also goes by the terms accounts receivable factoring or receivable financing.